Featured image for "Using Mailpit with Spring Boot"

 Mailpit contains some nice features, such as viewing the email on different devices, and check whether the HTML markup you used is properly supported by various email clients.

-Using Mailpit for integration testing
+Extra: Using Mailpit for integration testing

 In addition to helping you test your email sending functionality, Mailpit can also be used for integration testing.
 For example, you can use Mailpit to verify that your application sends the correct emails under certain conditions.
 To verify this, we can use Mailpit’s REST API.